Skip to content

 Does Ava Recovery accept Medicaid?

 Yes.
 According to SAMHSA data, Ava Recovery accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific TX Medicaid plan.
 Call (855) 951-6361 to verify your benefits.

 What level of care does Ava Recovery offer?